Globally solving Non-Convex Quadratic Programs via Linear Integer Programming techniques: Introduction

-QPs commonly arise in applications in engineering, pure and social sciences, finance, and economics~\citep[see, e.g.,][]{HorsPT00}.
-As a result, there has been extensive work on studying how to obtain global solutions of QPs.
-In particular, \cite{van1999} proposed an interior-point algorithm for NLPs (thus, applicable for QPs), which is an extension of the interior-point methods for linear and convex optimization problems \citep[cf.,][]{Rene01}. \cite{flou1990} proposed an algorithm which globally solves certain classes of NLPs by decomposing the problem based on an appropriate partition of its decision variables.
-Also, the work of \cite{BeloLLMW09} and \cite{TamaS04} on the use of {\em relaxation and linearization techniques} \citep[cf.,][]{SherA94}, in combination with {\em spatial branching techniques} \citep[cf.,][]{TamaS04}, has lead to the development of the two well-known global solvers {\tt Couenne} \citep{Belo10} and {\tt BARON}~\citep{Sahi96} for NLPs.
+Before stating the results described above, we end this section with a short review of both NLP and convex optimization techniques for the global solution of QP's.
+Using NLP techniques, \cite{van1999} proposed an interior-point algorithm for NLPs (thus, applicable for QPs), which is an extension of the interior-point methods for linear and convex optimization problems \citep[cf.,][]{Rene01}. \cite{flou1990} proposed an algorithm which globally solves certain classes of NLPs by decomposing the problem based on an appropriate partition of its decision variables.
+The work of \cite{BeloLLMW09} and \cite{TamaS04} on the use of {\em relaxation and linearization techniques} \citep[cf.,][]{SherA94}, in combination with {\em spatial branching techniques} \citep[cf.,][]{TamaS04}, has lead to the development of the two well-known global solvers {\tt Couenne} \citep{Belo10} and {\tt \BARON{}}~\citep{Sahi96} for NLPs.
+Another solver that combines these type of techniques, together with techniques to exploit the problems structure is {\tt GloMIQO}, developed by \cite{misener2013glomiqo} for the solution of more general quadratically constrained quadratic programs with integer variables.
+More recently, specialized solution approaches have been developed for special classes of QP.
+In particular, \cite{bonami2016solving} develop a special branch-and-cut algorithm for box constrained QPs based on using cuts derived from the boolean quadric polytope.
+Also, \cite{bonami2016cut} develop new specialized cuts that are used within a spatial branch and bound algorithm to solve standard QPs.
 For further review of numerical and theoretical results on the solution of QPs using NLP techniques, we refer the reader to \citet{gould2003} and \citet{gao2004}.

 Besides NLP techniques, convex optimization techniques \citep[cf.,][]{Rene01, ben-tal01} have also been used to address the solution of~QPs.
-In particular, \citet{nesterov1998} and later \citet{kim2001, kim2003}, explored the use of semidefinite programming (SDP) as well as second-order cone relaxations to approximately or globally solve a QP.
+For example, \citet{nesterov1998} and later \citet{kim2001, kim2003}, explored the use of semidefinite programming (SDP) as well as second-order cone relaxations to approximately or globally solve a QP.